 Costa Teguise Travel Guide

 The smallest and most recently developed of the island's three main holiday resorts, Costa Teguise is situated on the southeast corner of Lanzarote and is a haven for families and sun-seekers.
-Although it is a purpose built resort, Costa Teguise manages to have a nice community feel to it, with lots of little squares around which the bars and restaurants are located.
-The resort is more low-key than some but still offers plenty to do with a wide variety of shops and restaurants catering to all tastes, and of course lovely beaches for holidaymakers to relax on.
-Playa de las Cucharas is probably the best of the three beaches, with uninterrupted views and crystal clear blue waters.
+Although it is a purpose built resort, Costa Teguise manages to have a nice community feel to it, as there are lots of little squares around which the bars and restaurants are located.
+The resort is more low-key than some but still offers plenty to do through a wide variety of shops and restaurants catering to all tastes, and of course lovely beaches for holidaymakers to relax on.
+Playa de las Cucharas is probably the best of the three beaches, and has uninterrupted views and crystal clear blue waters.
 Playa Bastian is another idyllic spot to enjoy the sub-tropical sunshine.

 Shopping